-Risk Based Inspection (RBI) assists in understanding the likelihood and consequence of component failure and theresultant risk to plant safety and integrity, and enables the user to establish an inspection regime that reduces the risk to as low as reasonably practicable.
+Risk Based Inspection (RBI) assists in understanding the likelihood and consequence of component failure and provides a systemised program to manage plant safety and integrity. it enables the user to establish an inspection regime that reduces risk to as low as reasonably practicable.

 Those responsible for maintaining and managing the integrity of plant have for many years been applying a RBI philosophy.
 The implementation of a RBI strategy has: